How to start a moving company in Canada: 10-step guide

 - Competitive advantage: Develop your unique selling point (USP)

-- Differentiation strategy: How you'll stand out from competitors
+- Differentiation strategy: Your approach to standing out from competitors

 - Business goals: Your objectives as a professional mover

-- Achievement methods: Specific steps to reach your goals
+- Achievement methods: The specific steps to reach your goals

-- Funding strategy: How you'll finance startup costs
+- Funding strategy: Your plan for financing startup costs

 2. Choose your business structure